 This is a monoalphabetic, symmetrical cipher system.
 The sender and receiver must both be in possession of a cylinder of wood exactly the same diameter.
 In effect, this is the

 The sender takes a long narrow piece of fabric and coils it around the scytale.
 He then writes the message in standard right-to-left format on the fabric.
 The fabric is then removed from the scytale and looks to be just a long strip of cloth which can be scrunched up and hidden in the smallest of places for transport.

 The recipient simply need to wrap the fabric around their matching scytale and the message becomes clear.
 While this simple cipher would fall very quickly to cryptanalysis, the premise is that only a scytale of exactly the same diameter could decrypt the message.

 Vigenère – 1553

-Originally described by Giovan Bellaso in 1553, the Vigenère cipher has been recreated a few times, most recently by Blaise de Vigenère in the 19th century.
-This is one of the first polyalphabetic ciphers.
+Originally described by Giovan Bellaso in 1553, the Vigenère cipher was misattributed in the 19th century to Blaise de Vigenère.
+The Vigenère cipher is one of the first polyalphabetic ciphers.
 It is still symmetrical in nature, but it was tough enough to crack that it remained in use for over three centuries.

 The Vigenère cipher was used in practise as recently as the American Civil War.
 However, it’s well understood that the Union repeatedly broke those messages because the Confederacy leadership relied heavily on too few key phrases to signal alphabet changes.